sourmash-bio/sourmash/doc/new.md

 ## Mission statement

-The project mission is to provide practical tools and approaches for analyzing extremely large sequencing data sets, with an emphasis on high resolution results.
-We design around the following principles:
+This project's mission is to provide practical tools and approaches for analyzing extremely large sequencing data sets, with an emphasis on high resolution results.
+Our designs follow these guiding principles:

 * genomic and metagenomic analyses should be able to make use of all available reference genomes.